 Make sure to include dried leaves, fruits and tree cones for an authentic look.

 Artificial (or real) pumpkins come in all shapes sizes and colours so consider involving them in someway.

 Classic tea lights in glass look great alongside these and maybe even a copper vase or two filled with flowers if to add some height.

 5. Arrival drinks

-Mulled cider or wine (pictured) is a great seasonal arrival drink to serve.
-If you are thinking of something a little later on, a hot toddy may be good forthose wanting something a little stronger?
+Mulled cider or wine is a great seasonal arrival drink to serve.
+If you are thinking of something a little later on, a hot toddy could be served to those wanting something a little stronger.

 6. The food

-There are plenty of food choices but perhaps consider pheasant as it is game season.
+There are plenty of food choices but perhaps consider pumpkin soup for a starter and pheasant as main – it is game season after all.

 Roasted root vegetables are all in season and would make an excellent side.
 Instead of having a cold buffet in the evening, have baked potatoes from a nice mobile catering set-up – there are some nice ones around.
 Perhaps have a nice chilli to pour over them or the traditional cheese and beans.